 “H Zone” shall mean the zone within the BeLux Area, consisting of the Points which are located on transmission grid of Creos Luxembourg or on the high-calorific Transmission Grid of the TSO either connected with a neighbouring Transmission System Operator or with an Installation Point or with an End User.

 “Injection” shall mean the physical injection of gas at a Domestic Point that shall be metered on an hourly basis (Telemetered quantities).
-It goes over the injection of Compatible Gas or, where applicable, the injection of Quality Deficient Gas that is blended, with the Natural Gas flowing into the Transmission System, in such a way that the mix results in a Compatible Gas.
+It goes over the injection of Compatible Gas or, where applicable, the injection of Non Compatible Gas that is blended, with the Natural Gas flowing into the Transmission System, in such a way that the mix results in a Compatible Gas.

 “Installation” shall mean a technical facility connected to a gas transmission system such as, but not limited to, gas storage facility, LNG storage and regasification plant, gas quality treatment facility.
 For the avoidance of doubts, a Domestic Point is not considered as an Installation.